ka0un/DiscordLeaderboards/README.md

 # Discord Leaderboards

 > Create Minecraft Leaderboards with PlaceholderAPI and Post it to Discord Via Webhooks or DiscordSRV
+> Your stellar generosity in leaving a ⭐ warms my heart with gratitude.
+Thank you for brightening my day!

 * Spigot - https://www.spigotmc.org/resources/discord-leaderboards-free-beta.109908/
 * BuildByBit - soon